pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 *Applies to Coban TK104, GPS303X, GPS103X, GPS306X, LK209, …*

-Configuring the APN for Coban GPS trackers can be done
+Configuring the APN for Coban GPS trackers can be done:

-1. Via the SMS console through the emnify Portal (most simple)
+1. Via the SMS console through the emnify Portal
-1. via the emnify SMS API or Zapier Integration (when automating the configuration)
+1. Via the emnify SMS API or Zapier Integration (when automating the configuration)

-When the GPS tracker is turned on for the first time after the SIM is installed it is showing the status `Attached` in the emnify portal.
+When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
-At this point the device can receive SMS but not establish a data session unless the APN is setup and the GPRS service is activated.
+At this point, the device can receive SMS but not establish a data session unless the APN is set up and the GPRS service is activated.

-To turn on GPSR
+To turn on GPSR:

 ```
 gprs[your_password]